San Francisco Travel Guide

 Address: San Francisco

-Admission: Admission includes the ferry trip and is $26 (adults) or $16 (children).
-Night tours: $33.
+Admission: Admission to Alcatraz is free, but the charge for the ferry trip is $31 (adults) or $19.25 (children).
+Night tours: $38.
 Other concessions are available.
-Advance reservations are strongly recommended, especially in peak season The last boat leaves the island at 6.30pm in summer (April to October) and 4.30pm in winter
+Advance reservations are strongly recommended, especially in peak season.
+Ferries run from 8:45am.
+The last boat leaves the island at 6:40pm in summer (April to October) and 4:30pm in winter.
+Evening tours and combined Angel Island-Alcatraz Island tours are also available seasonally.

 Address: The Embarcadero San Francisco